ida/adi/adi.stepbysteps/README.rst

 one other step, that one must be finished first, before the parent can be finished.
-Otherwise, if there are no children-steps, the order inside of the folder rules, so for changing priority of a step, change the order or add and remove substeps.
-For clustering subtasks, add substeps.
+Otherwise, if there are no children-steps, the order inside of the folder rules, so for changing priority of a step, change the order, or add and remove substeps for clustering subtasks, add substeps.

 - Because multi-tasking is a myth, as it is provenly not